-But, what if you want to expand your reach beyond Google search?
-What if you want to track the conversion rates of non-Google campaigns, such as Microsoft search or Quora?
-Luckily, your Google Analytics account can help with that too.
+But what if you want to track the conversion rates of non-Google campaigns, such as Microsoft search, Quora or even e-mail?
+Luckily your Google Analytics account can help with that too.

 Here’s how to track conversion data from non-Google campaigns.